lylepmills/buoys/README.md

 **reset threshold** - the tide depth which, when reached, will reset playback of the sound to it's start point.

-**zenith/nadir volume, pan, filter cutoff, filter Q, rate, midi CC, crow voltage** - throughout, zenith and nadir refer to the high and low points of the tide.
+**zenith/nadir volume, pan, filter cutoff, filter Q, rate, midi CC, midi velocity, crow voltage** - throughout, zenith and nadir refer to the high and low points of the tide.
 By default these are 14 and 0 respectively.
 By setting different parameter values for the zenith and nadir you make it such that the given parameter will be modulated by the tide depth.
 The value of the parameter need not be higher for the zenith than the nadir, it also works the other way around.

 ### Extended buoy parameters
 If extended params are enabled in the main app parameters, you'll see some extras that will give you even more control.